 A bachelor's degree or higher in early childhood education or a related field.
-One year of Related fields include: early childhood special education, family studies, family experience in an early and and consumer sciences, elementary education with early childhood endorsement childhood growth and development setting or other degree with successful completion of courses in early childhood.
-The NAC and two years of experience in an early childhood growth and development setting will be accepted as sufficient qualification for a director under the following conditions: a) The NAC was received prior to November 30, 2012 and b) the NAC has been maintained and has not expired subsequent to November 30, 2012.
-Directors shall be given until the end of the first full academic semester following their start date to successfully complete this course.

-Current directors in a licensed center not qualified under these regulations will (b) continue to qualify as directors as long as they continuously work as a director.
+Related fields include: early childhood special education, family studies, family and consumer sciences, elementary education with early childhood endorsement or other degree with successful completion of courses in early childhood.
+The NAC and two years of experience in an early childhood growth and development setting sufficient qualification for a director under the following conditions: a) The NAC was received prior to November 30, 2012 and b) the NAC has been maintained and has not expired subsequent to November 30, 2012.
+Directors shall be given until the end of the first full academic semester following their start date to successfully complete this course. (b) Current directors in a licensed center not qualified under these regulations will continue to qualify as directors as long as they continuously work as a director.
 Current directors having a break in employment of more than one year must meet the requirements as specified in Subparagraph (a) above.

-TRAINING: (2)
+(2) TRAINING:

-The director will develop and document an orientation and training plan for new (a) staff members and volunteers and will provide information on training opportunities.
-The director will have on file a signed acknowledgment of completion of orientation by employees, volunteers and substitutes as well as the and director.
+(a) The director will develop and document an orientation and training plan for new staff members and volunteers and will provide information on training opportunities.
+The director will have on file a signed acknowledgment of completion of orientation by employees, volunteers and substitutes as well as the director.
 New staff members will participate in an orientation before working with children.
 Initial orientation will include training on the following: